Huiziwang/Huiziwang.github.io/README.md

 Efficient Classification Methods for Sparse High-Dimensional Count Data with Model Selection as Motivated by Microbe Finder

+- Advisor: Dr. Joshua D Habiger.

-- Provide new methods for high-dimensional classification analysis with count data that are computationally efficient, can model zero-inflation and over-dispersion, and allow for model and/or variable selection while avoiding overfitting.
+- Provides new methods for high-dimensional classification analysis with count data that are computationally efficient, can model zero-inflation and over-dispersion, and allow for model and/or variable selection while avoiding overfitting.
 (No one method addresses all of these issues simultaneously.)

-- Advisor: Dr. Joshua D Habiger.
+- Simplifies the Microbe Finder$\textsuperscript{\tiny{\circledR}}$ data generation procedure by allowing for variable/e-probe selection.

+- Improves the e-probe curation procedure and is flexible and computationally efficient by allowing for variable/e-probe selection to regulate the area under the receiver operating characteristics curve.

 ### Publications:
 - [Nascimento, D. M., Bodaghi, S., Wang, H., Ribeiro-Junior, M. R., Campos, R., Dang, T., ... and Cardwell, K. F. (2025).
 Development and Validation of a Suite of E-Probes for Electronic Diagnostic Nucleic Acid Analysis (EDNA) for 20 Graft-Transmissible Pathogens of Citrus Using MiFi® and Blind Ring Testing Among Novice Users.
 PhytoFrontiers, (ja).](https://apsjournals.apsnet.org/doi/epdf/10.1094/PHYTOFR-12-24-0140-FI)